grafana/athena-datasource/CONTRIBUTING.md

 ## Setting up a go workspace

-Setting up go workspace can be helpful when making across modules like `grafana-aws-sdk` and `sqlds` and wanting to see those changes in the Athena data source.
+Setting up go workspace can be helpful when making changes across modules like `grafana-aws-sdk` and `sqlds` and wanting to see those changes reflected in the Athena data source.

 From https://go.dev/blog/get-familiar-with-workspaces:
 > Workspaces in Go 1.18 let you work on multiple modules simultaneously without having to edit go.mod files for each module.
 Each module within a workspace is treated as a main module when resolving dependencies.